sefffal/PairPlots.jl/README.md

 If `plotdatapoints` is true (default), the performance of Plots can suffer with very large datasets.
 In those cases, I recommend you either thin the data or disable that option to only show histograms and contours.

 There is somewhat excessive space between the individual subplots compared to `corner.py` that cannot easily be removed.
-I am ivestigating taking over the layouting using `inset_subplots` in future.
+I am investigating manual layouts using `inset_subplots` to fix this.

 ## Usage
 ```julia